Sample complexity for divergence regularized optimal transport with radial cost: Main Result

-for the cost $c(x,y)=|x-y|^2$ and $\sigma^2$-subgaussian distributions $\mu,\nu$, where $C$ is an unspecified constant depending on $d.$ Compared to \eqref{eq:mena-weed}, our rates are less sharp (in $n$), as they contain an additional factor of $\log(n)$.
-However, Corollary \ref{cor:subgaussian} holds for a much larger class of radial cost functions $c$ and does not rely on the specific form and smoothness of the quadratic cost.
-Furthermore, contrary to \eqref{eq:mena-weed}, we also state the dependence of our rates on the dimension $d$ explicitly.
+for the cost~$c(x,y)=|x-y|^2$ and~$\sigma^2$-subgaussian distributions~$\mu,\nu$, where~$C$ is an unspecified constant depending on~$d.$ Compared to~\eqref{eq:mena-weed}, our rates are less sharp (in~$n$), as they contain an additional factor of~$\log(n)$.
+However, Corollary~\ref{cor:subgaussian} holds for a much larger class of radial cost functions~$c$ and does not rely on the specific form and smoothness of the quadratic cost.
+Furthermore, contrary to~\eqref{eq:mena-weed}, we also state the dependence of our rates on the dimension~$d$ explicitly.
+We also point out that similar results were obtained in \cite[Section 3.5]{groppe2024lower} for subgaussian~$\mu$ and compactly supported~$\nu$ with quadratic cost, building on the approach of \cite{hundrieser2024empirical}.

-Next, similarly to \cite[Example 4,5,6]{stromme2023minimum}, we consider the following setting, that can be formally obtained by setting $r_n^\nu=r^\nu$ and $\alpha_\nu=\infty$ in Theorem \ref{thm: main}:
+Next, similarly to \cite[Example 4,5,6]{stromme2023minimum}, we consider the following setting, that can be formally obtained by setting~$r_n^\nu=r^\nu$ and~$\alpha_\nu=\infty$ in Theorem~\ref{thm: main}:

-\begin{corollary} Let $\mu$ satisfy Assumption \ref{assumption:Psialpha} and assume that there exists $r^{\nu}>0$, such that $\supp(\nu)\subseteq B(0,r^{\nu})$.
-Furthermore let Assumption \ref{assumption: cost function} hold.
+\begin{corollary} Let~$\mu$ satisfy Assumption~\ref{assumption:Psialpha} and assume that there exists~$r^{\nu}>0$, such that~$\supp(\nu)\subseteq B(0,r^{\nu})$.
+Furthermore let Assumption~\ref{assumption: cost function} hold.
 Then

-holds for all $n\ge 4$, where the constant $C>0$ only depends on $\alpha_{\mu}, p, C_p$. \end{corollary}
+holds for all~$n\ge 5$, where the constant~$C>0$ only depends on~$\alpha_{\mu}, p, C_p, t_0$. \end{corollary}

-\begin{proof} see Appendix \ref{sec:ruiyu_compact}. \end{proof}
+\begin{proof} see Appendix~\ref{sec:ruiyu_compact}. \end{proof}

-The following two examples follow directly from Corollary \ref{thm:nucompact}.
+The following two examples follow directly from Corollary~\ref{thm:nucompact}.

-\begin{example}[semi-discrete EOT] Assume that $\mu$ satisfies Assumption \ref{assumption:Psialpha} and $\nu$ is supported on $K$ points.
-Furthermore let Assumption \ref{assumption: cost function} hold.
+\begin{example}[semi-discrete EOT] Assume that~$\mu$ satisfies Assumption~\ref{assumption:Psialpha} and~$\nu$ is supported on~$K$ points.
+Furthermore let Assumption~\ref{assumption: cost function} hold.
 Then

-holds for all $n\ge 4$, where the constant $C$ only depends on $\alpha_{\mu},p, C_p$ and $r^\nu$ defined in Corollary \ref{thm:nucompact}. \end{example}
+holds for all~$n\ge 5$, where the constant~$C$ only depends on~$\alpha_{\mu},p, C_p,t_0$ and~$r^\nu$ defined in Corollary~\ref{thm:nucompact}. \end{example}

-\begin{example}[Embedded Manifold] Assume that $\mu$ satisfies Assumption \ref{assumption:Psialpha} and $\nu$ is supported on a $d_{\nu}$-dimensional, compact, smooth, embedded Riemannian manifold of diameter $r^\nu$ without boundary.
-Furthermore, let Assumption \ref{assumption: cost function} hold.
-Then $\mathcal{N}(\supp(\nu),\delta)\leq C_{\nu}\delta^{-d_{\nu}}$ for some $C_{\nu}>0$ and $\delta$ sufficiently small, and consequently, for all $\epsilon>0$ sufficiently small we have
+\begin{example}[Embedded Manifold] Assume that~$\mu$ satisfies Assumption~\ref{assumption:Psialpha} and~$\nu$ is supported on a~$d_{\nu}$-dimensional, compact, smooth, embedded Riemannian manifold of diameter~$r^\nu$ without boundary.
+Furthermore, let Assumption~\ref{assumption: cost function} hold.
+Then $\mathcal{N}(\supp(\nu),\delta)\leq C_{\nu}\delta^{-d_{\nu}}$ for some~$C_{\nu}>0$ and~$\delta$ sufficiently small, and consequently, for all~$\epsilon>0$ sufficiently small we have